hasdarius/Restaurant-Management-System/README.md

 # Restaurant-Management-System
-A Java project that simulates a Restaurant management system.
+A Java project useful for restaurants and the management of its orders.